 Always encouraging of the #NonRevLife, we were excited to learn how these dependents of the airline community made the most of their amazing travel benefits.
 We are thrilled to say that we received an absolutely incredible response, both in the sheer number of candidates and in their quality.

 We were so thrilled, in fact, that we couldn’t name just a first place prize – but two-second place prizes and two honorable mentions as well!
 We’re incredibly proud to introduce them below.
-Stay tuned for the release of their individual award-winning essays, and for the announcement of our fall 2018 ID90 Travel Non-Rev Spirit Award application period.
+Read their individual award-winning essays (linked under their images, and available on our blog), and stay tuned for the announcement of our fall 2018 ID90 Travel Non-Rev Spirit Award application period.